bcrastnopol/mq-swap/README.md

 mq-swap
 =======

-Swaps img srcs with javascript my media queries
+Swaps img srcs with javascript media queries

 test images are from wallpaperstock.net